lcdb/lcdb-wf/docs/index.rst

 together workflows, including downloading external data and downstream figure-making work.

-If an upstream file changes (e.g., gene annotation), all downstream jobs depending on it -- including figures -- will be updated so you can ensure that even complex analyses stay correct and up-to-date.
+If an upstream file changes (e.g., gene annotation), all dependent downstream jobs -- including figures -- will be updated so you can ensure that even complex analyses stay correct and up-to-date.

 All the advantages of Snakemake
 -------------------------------